HypeCheck

 Absorption & Bioavailability

-Poor — bentonite clay is not absorbed by the body.
-It works (in animal models) by binding substances in the gut and passing through.
-This also means it may bind beneficial nutrients and medications.
+Poor — bentonite clay is not absorbed.
+It works by binding substances in the gut and passing through.
+This is both its proposed mechanism and a limitation, as it may also bind beneficial nutrients and medications.

 Red Flags to Watch For

-• May bind and reduce absorption of prescription medications, vitamins, and minerals if taken together
+• May bind and reduce absorption of medications, vitamins, and minerals — do not take alongside other supplements or drugs without medical advice

-• Some commercial bentonite clay products have been found to contain elevated levels of lead — the FDA has warned consumers about specific products
+• Some commercial bentonite clay products have been found to contain lead and other heavy metals — look for third-party tested, pharmaceutical-grade products

-• All meaningful efficacy data comes from animal studies (pigs, dairy cows), not human clinical trials
+• Most supporting evidence comes from animal studies (pigs, dairy cows), not human trials

 Products Containing Bentonite Clay